d9n/tryfinally/about.md

 I chose the name `Try{Finally}` because of its [obvious programming relevance](https://en.wikipedia.org/wiki/Exception_handling_syntax), but also because I came to realize that so many things I used to assume were hard to learn just took patience and repeated practice to figure out. <span name="tryfinally">So keeping on _trying_ until you _finally_ get it.</span>

-<aside name="tryfinally">Yeah, sorry.
-That's the reason.</aside>
+<aside name="tryfinally">Yeah...
+That's the reason.
+Really.
+Whatever, let's just move on, shall we?</aside>

+I've been a programmer since 2001, with ten years of that spent in the game industry.
+I'm currently working at Google on [Android Studio](http://developer.android.com/sdk/index.html).

 d9n is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for my full name.
-I've been a programmer in the industry since 2001, a fair share of that spent in the game industry, and I'm currently working at Google on [Android Studio](http://developer.android.com/sdk/index.html).

-If you have any questions or comments and want to reach me directly, email me at
+If you have any questions or comments and want to reach me directly, email me at <d9n.coding@gmail.com>.
-<d9n.coding@gmail.com>.